vpro/jsr107-magnolia/README.md

 ```
 ## MgnlCacheManager

-The MgnlCacheManager implementation of javax.cache.CacheManager contains a few utility which may come in usefull when interaction with caches.
-E.g. utilities to get existing values from the caches, or all keys, which can be useful when activily refreshing entries in the cache (e.g. using @CachePut)
+The `MgnlCacheManager` implementation of `javax.cache.CacheManager` contains a few utility which may come in useful when interacting with caches.
+E.g. utilities to get existing values from the caches, or all keys, which can be used when activily refreshing entries in the cache (e.g. in conjection with `@javax.cache.annotation.CachePut`)

+A `MgnlCacheManager` can simply be obtained using `@Inject`.